Henry Coalter Cabell House: Architecture

-It was built in 1847, and was originally built as a two-story, "L"-shaped Greek Revival style brick dwelling.
-It was subsequently added to throughout the 19th century.
+It was built in 1847, and was originally built as a two-story, L-shaped Greek Revival style brick dwelling, subsequently added throughout the 19th century.
 It consists of a large central section with two-story portico, flanked by two smaller wings.
 The house features a portico supported by four columns with "Egyptian" lotus flower capitals.
 It was the home of Henry Coalter Cabell, son of Governor William H. Cabell, and a Confederate veteran and leading member of the Richmond Bar.

 It was listed on the National Register of Historic Places in 1972.